olimorris/persisted.nvim/README.md

 </p>

 <p align="center">
-<b>Persisted.nvim</b> is a simple lua plugin for automated session management within Neovim.<br>
+<b>Persisted.nvim</b> is a simple lua plugin for automated session management within Neovim<br>
-Forked from the <a href="https://github.com/folke/persistence.nvim">Persistence.nvim</a> as active development has stopped
+Forked from <a href="https://github.com/folke/persistence.nvim">Persistence.nvim</a> as active development has stopped
 </p>

 ## :book: Table of Contents